RubberDuckCollector/flash-card-collection/README.md

 Find the Quizlet forms of my cards [here!](https://quizlet.com/Eingabeaufforderung/folders) This Github repo will be more up-to-date though.

 **These flash cards are stored in text files in the format `term|definition`.
 Feel free to write your own code that parses them and quizzes you.
 I have gotten the vocab from other places naturally, I can't conjure up vocab for languages I'm learning, but I have also tried my best to alter them to fit me the best (e.g adding the feminine versions of adjectives and jobs for Spanish)**

+***THERE WILL BE SPELLING MISTAKES AND FACTUAL ERRORS IN THE FLASHCARDS, COPY BLINDLY AT YOUR OWN RISK.***

+I am actively working on fixing spelling mistakes and factual errors but I'm not perfect.

+**If you find an error, submit a pull request and I'll try to figure out how that works and fix the error**

 For my own version of this that redoes quizlet write in my own style, check out [quizlet-write](https://github.com/RubberDuckCollector/quizlet-write)!

-**If you find an error, submit a pull request and I'll try to figure out how that works and fix the error**

 # How to add one of these flash card sets to Quizlet